Zac Hansen hits 8 as Newlands ease to 15-4 North Riding FA Cup win to set up quarter-final clash with rivals Trafalgar

-Zac Hansen hits eight as Newlands cruise to 15-4 North Riding FA Cup win to set up quarter-final clash with Trafalgar
+Zac Hansen hits magnificent seven as Newlands cruise to 15-4 North Riding FA Cup win to set up quarter-final clash with Trafalgar

-Zac Hansen smashed in eight goals as Newlands romped to a 15-4 home win against Catterick Rovers in the North Riding FA Sunday Challenge Cup third round.
+Zac Hansen smashed in seven goals as Newlands romped to a 15-4 home win against Catterick Rovers in the North Riding FA Sunday Challenge Cup third round.

 Sunday, 12th December 2021, 2:44 pm